-Absolutely the best way to explore Croatia is by car.
-The country is small, roads are generally in good condition, and you can simply see so much even in a short period of time.
+The best way to explore Croatia is by car.
+No doubt about that!
+The country is small, roads are generally in good condition, and you can simply see so much even if you plan to visit Croatia only for a short period of time.

 Contents For Driving in Croatia